-Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only had time for one sight while in Mandalay, it would have to be U Bein Bridge.
+Traditional style, teak U Bein Bridge, stretching over scenic Taungthaman Lake, is one of Burma's most iconic sights.
+Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only have time for one in Mandalay, it would have to be this.

-Outside Mandalay’s city centre, and stretching across Taungthaman Lake, U Bein Bridge leads the way to the former Burmese capital city of Amarapura.
-The ageing bridge stretches 1.2 kilometres to the other shore, making it the longest teak bridge in the world.
-Mayor U Bein is credited for the creation of the bridge in the 1850s, using scavenged teak pilings from the discarded palace of Amarapura when they moved the capital to Mandalay.
+South of Mandalay’s modern city centre, U Bein Bridge leads the way to the former Burmese capital city of Amarapura.
+The ageing bridge stretches 1.2 kilometres to the other shore, making it the longest bridge of its kind in the world.
+Mayor U Bein is credited for the creation of the bridge in the 1850s, using scavenged teak pilings from the discarded palace of Amarapura when King Mindon moved the capital to Mandalay.

-The sunset draws the most attention to U Bein, when the sun slips behind hills and trees with vast farmlands and spires in the foreground; this is one of the most photogenic locations in all of Myanmar.
-Fishermen and other boat owners offer boat rides around and through the bridge, allowing two to four people on board for 6,000-10,000 kyat, depending on the number of people.
-Hire one of these boats at the entrance of the bridge, or at its mid-point, allowing you to walk across the bridge and then boat back to shore.
+The sunset draws the most attention to U Bein, when the sun slips behind hills and trees with vast farmlands and spires in the foreground; a low angle view creates the spectacular lake reflection and silhouette against the western sky.
+This is one of the most photogenic locations in all of Burma.
+Fishermen and other boat owners offer boat rides around and through the bridge.
+In high season there’ll be a wide arc of camera-touting tourist boats and indeed during busy months you’ll need to get there early to find a free boatman.
+They seat up to four foreigners and the going rate is 10,000 kyat.

-The sunset also draws the locals.
-Monasteries and restaurants on both sides of the bridge mean a constant stream of monks, couples and commuters crossing the bridge by foot and bicycle.
+During busy periods you might want to think about sunrise instead, when far fewer visitors are around.
+Early morning and late afternoon are the busiest times for the bridge’s local commuters, with a constant stream of trinket vendors, monks and local tourists crossing the bridge on foot or by bicycle.
 It’s not uncommon for foreigners to be approached by monks and locals and asked to pose for photos — they will likely be happy to return a pose and make some conversation.

 Getting to the bridge a little before sunset is a great idea, as it gives you time to explore its shores.
-A souvenir market offers marionette puppets, wood carvings, local jade jewellery and art, and is yet to charge extortionate rates.
+A souvenir market offers marionette puppets, wood carvings, local jade jewellery and art, and there's also a selection of well-placed cafes, which can get a bit grotty on weekends when hordes of littering locals descend.
 On the Amarapura side of the bridge, Taunthaman village has restaurants to recharge at after your walk over and exploration of Kyauktawgyi Paya.
 This paya was built in the same manner as the Bagan temples, but has a Tibetan-styled roof.